Borrowing during vacations

 - To be eligible to apply, firstly you must be "in good standing" with Durham University Library, which means you will have no overdue loans or unpaid fines.
 Please ensure that all overdue books are returned and all fines paid prior to making your application to join.

 - For the online application process, you will need to provide details of your Durham University email address as well as the Library barcode which appears on your Durham University Campus Card; this is a 14-digit number, beginning "20104".
+Please ensure you enter the full 14-digit number.

 - Using the SCONUL Access website, find libraries located near to you which you will want to use and apply online via the SCONUL Access website.